-When you come across Repeat Sentence tasks on your PTE test for the first time, you probably wonder: Seriously?
+When you come across Repeat Sentence in Speaking Section tasks on your PTE test for the first time, you probably wonder: Seriously?
 Could there have been a simpler question?
 I use English in everyday conversations with my friends.
 This will be as easy as snapping my fingers!

 You check your Scorecard only to find out that you have performed poorly.
 It is fairly routine for test-takers to underestimate just how much practice goes into mastering this seemingly effortless task, which assesses not only your ability to speak with a native-like fluency, but also how well you can memorize sentences (up to 9 seconds long) in the short term.